-Andrew Calder is a partner in the Houston office of Kirkland & Ellis LLP where he also serves as a member of the Firm's Global Management Committee.
+Andrew Calder is a partner in the Houston office of Kirkland & Ellis LLP where he also serves as a member of the Firm’s Executive Committee.
 His practice focuses on mergers and acquisitions, corporate and securities law, and corporate governance, with a particular focus on the energy sector.

 “7 Stages Of Grief: Impact of Oil Downturn on Energy Attys,” Law360, May 2016 (Co-Author)